thirdtank/brut/doc-src/javascript.md

 When any element of the form causes a validity event to be fired, `<brut-form>` will locate the appropriate `<brut-cv-messages>` and insert the appropriate `<brut-cv>` elements.
 Suppose the user submitted this form.
-Since the `name` input is required, the form submission wouldn't happen, and the resulting HTMl would look like so:
+Since the `name` input is required, the form submission wouldn't happen, and the resulting HTML would look like so:

     <label>
       <input type="text" name="name" required>